 Assistant Professor Joshua Apte, a researcher in air pollution exposure assessment, is being recognized with the Walter A. Rosenblith New Investigator Award from the Health Effects Institute (HEI).

-The award, the only one of its kind given annually by HEI, supports the work of a promising, early-career scientist with three years of funding.
+The award, the only one of its kind given annually by HEI, supports the work of a promising early-career scientist with three years of funding.
 The Boston-based institute is a non-profit, independent research organization that provides high-quality, impartial, and relevant science on the health effects of air pollution.

 Apte will measure air pollution concentrations using vehicle-mounted monitors in Oakland, California, and Delhi, India.
 Next, he will compare these data with other, more traditional exposure assessment approaches, such as fixed-site measurements, land use regression, and satellite estimates.
 He will also mine data from the multipollutant data set to understand the effects of sources on population exposures.
 Finally, he will evaluate how scaling up this approach could address data gaps related to air pollution exposure in health studies.